-Be organized about what jobs you’ve applied to.
+Keep a list of the jobs to which you have applied.
 Remember to keep copies of the job description because it can sometimes get taken down when the job is closed.
-Also save the specific cover letter/resume that you submitted for the job.
+Also, save the specific cover letter/resume that you submitted for the job.

 What You Shouldn’t Have